-Respondents noted that they travel for predominantly medical and work trips, and they need rides throughout the week, though there was slightly more interest in weekdays in the mornings and afternoons.
-Most are willing to pay \$1, though others were
+Respondents noted that they travel for predominantly medical and work trips, and they need rides throughout the week, though there was slightly more interest in weekdays the mornings in and afternoons.
+Most are willing to pay \$1, though others were open to more.